 4.2.1.
-Sponsored Investment Entities and Controlled Foreign Corporations (US Regs 1471-5(f)(1)(i)(F))
+Sponsored Investment Entities and Controlled Foreign Corporations (US-Regs 1471-5(f)(1)(i)(F))

-This category consolidates the due diligence, reporting and withholding for a group of Financial Institutions into, for example, trustee, fund manager, fund administrator, general partner, corporate director, transfer agent, company service provider or US financial institution (with regard to its controlled foreign corporations), being the Sponsoring Entity.
-A sponsored investment entity is an entity that has a contractual arrangement for its due diligence and reporting responsibilities to be carried out by a sponsoring entity.
+This category consolidates the due diligence, reporting and withholding for agroup of Financial Institutions into, for example, one-trustee, fund manager, fund administrator, general partner, corporate director, transfer agent, company service provider or US financial institution (with regard to its controlled foreign corporations), being the Sponsoring Entity.-That Sponsoring Entity A sponsored investment entity is authorised to managean entity that has a contractual arrangement for its due diligence and enter into contracts on behalf of the Sponsored Investment Entities reporting responsibilities to be carried out by a sponsoring entity.
 A Sponsoring Entity does not need to be a Financial Institution.